ktaylor63/southeast/site/content/caribbean/project-evaluations.md

 ## Project planning and consultation

 The Endangered Species Act (ESA) provides a means for conserving the ecosystems upon which endangered and threatened species depend.
 The ESA requires that all federal agencies and federally funded projects participate in conserving these species.
 Specifically, section 7 (a)(1) of the ESA charges federal agencies to aid in the conservation of listed species, and section 7 (a)(2) requires the agencies, through consultation with the Service, to ensure their activities are not likely to jeopardize the continued existence of listed species or adversely modify designated critical habitats.
 Section 7 applies to the management of federal lands as well as federal actions that may affect listed species, such as federal approval of private activities through the issuance of federal funding, permits, licenses, or other actions.
 To initiate a consultation under the Section 7 of the ESA, you must submit a project package with the established minimum requirements.
-To see the requirements click here.
+Download the [project evaluations fact sheet](/pdf/fact-sheet/caribbean-ecological-services-field-office-project-evaluations.pdf) to learn more about the requirements.

 The Fish and Wildlife Coordination Act requires consultation with the Fish and Wildlife Service and the fish and wildlife agencies of States where the "waters of any stream or other body of water are proposed or authorized, permitted or licensed to be impounded, diverted ... or otherwise controlled or modified" by any agency under a Federal permit or license (eg. Coast Guard permits, Corps of Engineers Section 10/404/103 permits, EPA Section 402 permits, FERC licenses, NRC power station licensing, NRCS water resource projects, etc).